 It should be noted that, despite damping, the steady state amplitude is several times the initial amplitude, and this response may still be problematic to the building designer.
 Increasing the level of damping will reduce the steady state resonant response.

 In addition to the level of damping, the amplitude of the response also depends on the amount of mass that is mobilised, the magnitude of the applied force and the ratio of the forcing frequency to the natural frequency of the system.
-On this last point, it is important to remember that floors possess many (in theory infinite) natural frequencies, corresponding to the different modes of vibration.
+On this last point, it is important to remember that floors possess many (in theory infinitely many) natural frequencies, corresponding to the different modes of vibration.
 To avoid resonance, it is also important to ensure that the frequency of the applied force does not match the frequency of the first few vibration modes of the floor.

 Response to periodic impulses